- Products

 - Light protection: Use amber containers for photosensitive analytes

-- Atmosphere control: Purge headspace with inert gas for oxidation-sensitive samples
+- Atmosphere control: Purge headspace of storage containers with inert gas for oxidation-sensitive samples

 - pH stabilization: Buffer aqueous samples to prevent hydrolysis

-Optimal sample dissolution requires selecting solvents that completely solubilize all mixture components while maintaining chromatographic compatibility.
-For normal-phase TLC, use the least polar solvent that achieves complete dissolution to minimize spot spreading during application.
+Optimal sample dissolution requires selecting solvents that completely solubilize all mixture components, while maintaining chromatographic compatibility.
+For normal-phase TLC, use the least polar solvent that achieves complete dissolution to minimize spot spreading during application [4].
+Common dissolution solvents for normal-phase TLC include hexane, dichloromethane, ethyl acetate, and acetone, selected based on analyte polarity and solubility characteristics [4].

 Complex samples require cleanup procedures to remove matrix interferents that compromise separation quality.
 Primary cleanup techniques include:

-- Filtration removes particulate matter that can damage TLC plates or cause irregular solvent flow.
-Use 0.22 μm syringe filters for critical applications requiring complete particle removal.
-Membrane compatibility must match sample solvent systems to prevent extraction or leaching artifacts.
+- Filtration: Removal of particulate matter that can damage TLC plates or cause irregular solvent flow.
+Use a syringe filter for applications requiring complete particle removal [5].

-- Liquid-liquid extraction separates target analytes from aqueous matrices or removes specific interferent classes. pH adjustment controls ionization state and partitioning behavior of acidic or basic compounds.
-Optimal pH selection requires understanding target compound pKa values and desired extraction efficiency.
+- Liquid-liquid extraction (LLE): Separates target analytes from aqueous matrices or removes specific interferent classes. pH adjustment controls ionization state and partitioning behavior of acidic or basic compounds [5].

-Precise sample application directly impacts separation quality and reproducibility.
-Spotting technique affects initial band width, which determines final resolution after development.
+Sample application directly impacts the separation quality and reproducibility.
+Spotting technique affects initial band width, which determines the final resolution after development [1].

 Optimal spotting parameters: